IsinBlockchainTeam/kbc-icp-incubator-library/README.md

 # Decentralized Coffee Trading
-The project contains the logic to manage operation on-chain by using Smart Contract.
+The project contains the logic to manage operation on-chain by using Smart Order.
 In order to interact with them, a NodeJs library has been developed.
 It is contained in _src_ folder.

 Both blockchain Smart Contracts and NodeJs library, share a common implementation of some functionalities.